pappicio/Armbian-H6/README.md

 or

-2) download reasy2go system with Homeassistant Supervised installed.
+2) download reasy2go system with Homeassistant Supervised installed. ( based on:  Armbian 22.11.0-trunk Bullseye with Linux 5.15.69-sunxi64 )

 1-) you need: